 I know how to read a histogram, so I’m fine

-If you know how to read a histogram, you’re one step ahead of many, which is great.
+If you know how to read your camera’s histogram, you’re one step ahead of many, which is great.
 You can keep shooting and adjusting until your histogram looks good.

 Do you know the weaknesses of the histogram?

 If you do, great!
 Chances are you get good exposures.
 But not always.
-It’s not exact and accuracy is just not guaranteed.
+Histograms aren’t exact so accuracy isn’t guaranteed.

 How many photos did you take before you got to that good exposure?
 This is another good reason why you need a light meter.

 Imagine a guaranteed accurate exposure solution

 What if there was a way that you could meter the exposure, dial in your settings and know that the image will be correctly exposed?
 No wasting time shooting the same thing over and over to get to a good exposure.
 That would seem like a good idea, right?

 You could get the shot you wanted and move on quickly before…